nolanlawson/state-of-binary-data-in-the-browser/README.md

 Android didn't support IndexedDB until 4.4 Kitkat, and as of this writing, [more than half of all Android devices are still pre-Kitkat](https://developer.android.com/about/dashboards/index.html).
 Some Samsung/HTC Android 4.3 devices have [a broken implementation of IndexedDB](https://github.com/pouchdb/pouchdb/issues/1207) based on an older version of the spec.
 PouchDB detects this and falls back to WebSQL.

-Additionally, many pre-4.4 devices don't support Blobs correctly - either they're using vendor prefixes like `window.webkitURL` or they use the deprecated `BlobBuilder` API. [blob-util](https://github.com/nolanlawson/blob-util) works around all these issues.
+Additionally, many pre-4.4 devices don't support Blobs correctly - either they're using vendor prefixes like `window.webkitURL` or they use the deprecated `BlobBuilder` API. [blob-util](https://github.com/nolanlawson/blob-util) works around these issues.

 4.4 Kitkat devices will either have Chrome 30 or Chrome 33, depending on whether it's 4.4.0-4.4.1 or 4.4.2+.
 Lollipop is auto-updating; it debuted with Chrome v37 and is up to v42 as of this writing.